Jinglong Gao

 To improve the performance of large language models (LLMs), researchers have explored providing LLMs with textual task-solving experience via prompts.
 However, they rely on manual efforts to acquire and apply such experience for each task, which is not feasible for the growing demand for LLMs and the variety of user questions.
 To address this issue, we design a lifelong autonomous experiential learning framework based on LLMs to explore whether LLMs can imitate human ability for learning and utilizing experience.
 It autonomously learns and accumulates experience through experience transfer and induction, categorizing the types of input questions to select which accumulated experience to employ for them.
 Experimental results on six widely used NLP datasets show that our framework performs reliably in each intermediate step and effectively improves the performance of GPT-3.5 and GPT-4.
 This validates the feasibility of using LLMs to mimic human experiential learning and application capabilities, offering a new path worth further exploration for the evolution of machine intelligence.
 Additionally, we provide a detailed analysis of the behavior of our framework at each step.

-Enhancing Complex Causality Extraction via Improved Subtask Interaction and Knowledge Fusion NLPCC 2024 oral (CCF-C)
+Enhancing Complex Causality Extraction via Improved Subtask Interaction and Knowledge Fusion NLPCC 2024 outstanding paper (CCF-C)

 Jinglong Gao, Chen Lu, Xiao Ding, Zhongyang Li, Ting Liu, Bing Qin